franchsli/whatsapp_clone_django/README.md

 - Redesign the register views (CSS).
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).
+- Add status complex status creation (like Whatsapp).
+  - Users could select the color of the background for statuses.
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
   - [USE THIS](https://getbootstrap.com/docs/5.3/forms/form-control#color).
   - EVERY TIME YOU IMPLEMENT A COLOR PICKER YOU SHOULD ADD A ONINPUT THEN A FUNCTION